-where p0 is the probability of event in the referent dose where its value depends on the relative effects that we have.
 For odds ratio, OR, we can set any value for 0<p0<1.
-While for risk ratios, RR, to ensure that p0<1RR, we set
+For risk ratios, RR, we need to constraint 0 < p0<1RR, so we set

 p0=0.5RRmax

-Where RRmax refers to the maximum relative risk and it is computed based on the dose-response transformation we assumed,
+where RRmax refers to the maximum relative risk and it is computed based on the dose-response transformation we assume.

-Linear transformation, RRmax=βpooled+2τ× max(doserange2)

-Restricted cubic splines transformation, RRmax=β1pooled+2τ× max(doserange2) + β2pooled+2τ× max(gdoserange2.
+For linear transformation, RRmax=B1+2τ× max(UD) and for restricted cubic splines RRmax=B1+2τ× max(UD) + B2+2τ× max(gUD).

+Next, to ensure that p0 does not drop to a value so close to zero, we set 0.05 as a lower bound for p0.
+In that we avoid (to some extent) introducing zero cases for the reference dose effect.

+Re-estimate the study- and dose- specific relative treatment effects and the variance-covariance matrix.

 Finally, we calculate the estimation of the relative effects

-O= p1(1-p0)p0(1-p1)

-R= p1p0
+ORij= pij(1-p0)p0(1-pij)

+RRij= pijp0

-and its corresponding variances
+Where p=r/n, then its corresponding variances are

 varlogORij= 1ri0+ 1ni0-ri0+ 1rij-1nij-rij